Is Coconut Low FODMAP? Milk, Cream, Flour, and Flesh

 • Coconut yogurt.
 Varies wildly by brand.
 Plain coconut yogurt is often fine in a small serve.
 Flavored versions can hide inulin, added sugar, or fruit that bumps them into high FODMAP territory.

-If your shopping list only needs one rule: small serves are fine, big serves are a sorbitol problem.
+One rule covers the shopping list: small serves are fine, big serves are a sorbitol problem.

 Why sorbitol is the issue

-The "P" in FODMAP stands for polyols.
-Sorbitol and mannitol are the two main polyols the diet watches.
-They're sugar alcohols that the small intestine absorbs slowly and incompletely.
+Coconut's FODMAP load comes from polyols, specifically sorbitol.
+Sorbitol and mannitol are sugar alcohols the small intestine absorbs slowly and incompletely.
 What isn't absorbed moves into the large intestine, pulls water in, and gets fermented by gut bacteria.
-That's what drives bloating, cramping, and loose stools for people with IBS.
+That fermentation is what drives bloating, cramping, and loose stools for people with IBS.

 Coconut flesh contains sorbitol.
 Everything made from the flesh (coconut milk, cream, dried coconut, coconut flour) carries some of that sorbitol with it.
 Coconut water is the liquid from inside a young coconut rather than pressed from the flesh, but its FODMAP content (a mix of polyols and other sugars depending on testing) still rises with larger serves.
 Coconut oil is the outlier: pure fat, no carbs, no polyols.

-This is the same pattern you see in avocado, sweet potato, mushrooms, and most stone fruit.
+The same pattern shows up in avocado, sweet potato, mushrooms, and most stone fruit.
 Small serves sit under the polyol threshold.
 Larger serves stack over it.
-If you want the longer explanation of how FODMAP groups work, the what are FODMAPs primer covers all six.
+For a longer explanation of how FODMAP groups work, the what are FODMAPs primer covers all six.

 Canned coconut milk: the curry problem

 The most common coconut mistake on the low-FODMAP diet is curry.
 A typical Thai or Indian curry calls for a full 400 ml can split across two to four servings.
-That's 100 to 200 ml of canned coconut milk per bowl, well past the 1/4 cup (roughly 60 ml) low-FODMAP serve.
+That works out to 100 to 200 ml of canned coconut milk per bowl, well past the 1/4 cup (roughly 60 ml) low-FODMAP serve.

 A few ways to make curry work: